containers/buildah/docs/buildah-commit.1.md

 **--identity-label** *bool-value*

-Adds default identity label `io.buildah.version` if set. (default true).
+Adds a label `io.buildah.version` with its value set to the version of buildah which committed the image (default true unless `--timestamp` or `--source-date-epoch` is used).

 **--iidfile** *ImageIDfile*